 - Mustad Emergency Shoe Removal Kit – ideal for those rides that are remote.
 It has all the tools you need to safely remove a shoe that may have come loose, which will be better for the health of the hoof if the shoe is removed correctly.

-You can learn more about these kits by viewing the videos below.
+You can learn more about these kits by viewing the video below.

 CARL’S TOP TIP – Storage of your tools when not in use is important.
 These tools are all made from quality steel, however they can rust if they are exposed to damp environments.
 I suggest after use, that the tools are sprayed with a oil or lubricant and stored in tool bag or wrap which keeps them free from dampness.
 The Mustad Black range of tools have their own protective tool box that is ideal for long period of storage.
 After use, wipe the tools free of debris and spray them with a lubricant/oil for storage, and you can rest assured that when you are ready to use them again, they will be in good shape.